ArttuHer/azure-de-projects/simple-de-project/README.md

 ```

 ### Azure services
 The following services are used.
-As a note, one could done this project only with, for example, Databricks, but for learning purposes different services are used:
+As a note, one could done this project only with, e.g. Databricks and Data lake, but for learning purposes different services are used:
 - Azure Data Factory
   - Data ingestion
 - Azure Data Lake Gen 2